Long-tailed tit: Social behaviour

-Outside the breeding season, long-tailed tits form compact flocks of six to seventeen birds, composed of family parties (parents and offspring) from the previous breeding season, together with any extra adults that helped to raise a brood.
+Outside of the breeding season, long-tailed tits form compact flocks of six to seventeen birds.
+These flocks are composed of family parties (parents and offspring) from the previous breeding season, along with any additional adults who helped raise a brood.
 These flocks will occupy and defend territories against neighbouring flocks.
 The driving force behind the flocking behaviour is thought to be that of winter roosting, being susceptible to cold; huddling increases survival through cold nights.
 When the breeding season begins, the flocks break up, and the birds attempt to breed in monogamous pairs.
 Males remain within the winter territory, while females have a tendency to wander to neighbouring territories.

 Since long-tailed tits are cooperative breeders, where opposite sex adult relatives are spatially clustered, they risk inbreeding fitness costs.
 However, such inbreeding fitness costs are avoided by active kin discrimination during mate choice.
 Kin discrimination appears to be based on distinguishing between the vocal calls of close kin and nonkin.

-Pairs whose nests fail have three choices: try again, abandon nesting for the season or help at a neighbouring nest.
-It has been shown that failed pairs split and help at the nests of male relatives, recognition being established vocally.
+Pairs whose nests fail have three options: they can try again, abandon nesting for the season, or help at a neighbouring nest.
+Studies have shown that failed pairs tend to split up and assist with the nest duties of male relatives, recognition being established vocally.
 The helped nests have greater success due to higher provisioning rates and better nest defence.
 At the end of the breeding season, in June and July, the birds reform the winter flocks in their winter territory.